zagui440s/personalCP/7ReactJS/day1/react-essentials.md

 }
 ```

-`<MyComponent />` is effectively replaced with the HTML it returns.
+`<MyComponent />` is effectively replaced with the jsx it returns.

-> Note: the space before the return is like any JS function, feel free to write logic or define functions or variables here
+> Note: the space before the return is like any JS function, so we can write logic or define functions or variables here

 #### Components as containers

-As seem in the last example, a React component can return more than one line of HTML (/components), which makes it a useful container for a specific visual 'unit'.
+As seem in the last example, a React component can return more than one line of jsx, which makes it a useful, reusable container for a specific visual 'unit'.

-`./Profile.jsx`
+`src/components/Profile.jsx`

 ```jsx
 export default function Profile() {